Welcome to the Beach-nesting Birds Hub!

 This hub has been designed for people with a general interest or who want to participate in Beach-nesting Bird conservation.
 Here you can access all the information you will need to become involved in helping beach-nesting birds, including:

-BirdLife Australia's Beach-nesting Birds Program focuses on five shorebird species: Hooded Plover, Red-capped Plover, Pied Oystercatcher, Beach Stone-curlew and Sooty Oystercatcher; and two seabird species, Fairy Tern and Little Tern.
-We are small but dedicated team, and we work closely with our volunteers and stakeholders.
+BirdLife Australia's Beach-nesting Birds Program currently focuses on the following shorebird species: Hooded Plover, Red-capped Plover, Pied Oystercatcher, Beach Stone-curlew; and two main seabird species, Fairy Tern and Little Tern.
+We are a small but dedicated team, mainly funded through a series of grants, and we work closely with our volunteers and stakeholders.

 Our program aims to: